dzbsun/203rd-solution-AMEX-Kaggle-Competition/README.md

 # 203rd-solution-AMEX-Kaggle-Competition
 https://www.kaggle.com/competitions/amex-default-prediction

+# Introduction
+This is a kaggle competition that we used machine learning techniques to solve real world problems.
+Our goal is to predict the probability that a customer fails to pay back their credit card balakce account.
+In this competition, we trained a public dataset with roungly 459K rows.
+A private test dataset with 900K records was used to evaluate our models.

 # Feature engineering
 1. To handle numerical features that have more than 90% missing values, we only kept their ‘last’ values.
 2. Low cardinality numerical features, whose unique values are less or equal to 4, we computed ‘last’ and ‘nuique’ (the number of unique values).
 The idea come from https://www.kaggle.com/code/illidan7/amex-basic-feature-engineering-1500-features.